STRATEGIC INVESTMENT IN STRATEGIC AREAS

 Medical experts repeatedly state that the cause of most disease and death in the developing world has little to do with complicated health issues, and much to do with minor, preventable or treatable issues.
 This is why we emphasize health education right up front, so that many of the simple diseases that afflict so many can be either prevented or diagnosed and treated appropriately.

 However, the reality is that people occasionally do need access to medicine or healthcare that has been traditionally inaccessible to them.
 While we’re thankful for the progress we've made in health education, we hope to increase our competence in healthcare in the years ahead.
-Accordingly, we are recruiting new staff and volunteers with a passion for healthcare in hard places.
+Accordingly, we are recruiting new staff and volunteers with a passion for healthcare to join our team of dedicated medical professionals.

 Human trafficking has been identified as the fastest growing criminal activity in the world.
 It can involve the buying and selling of people, forced sexual exploitation, bonded labor, or the general holding of others against their will.
 We do not take lightly our privilege to assist people who are caught in the vicious web of human trafficking around the world.